If you are doing an onboarding software comparison, you’re already doing something right.

 A best of breed solution is only as good as its ability to play well with others.
 When going through your onboarding software comparison, choose an onboarding solution that can integrate with applicant tracking, payroll, HR, E-verify, and other systems that touch your hiring process.
 Otherwise, you’ll end up creating more work instead of making the process simpler.

 Some documentation in a new hire file may not be in a PDF format.
 For example, the employer may need to scan images of documents for the I-9 form.
 The employer will then upload and attach them in .jpg format.
 These should be easy to attach to the new hire’s digital file to keep record keeping on target.

 #8 Straightforward to Use

 Still going through your onboarding software comparison?
-To find out if Efficient Forms has the right solution for your company, talk to our team of specialists today.
+To find out if Efficient Forms has the right solution for your company, talk to our sales team today.